 We’re less likely to publish anything which requires the services of a specialist illustrator throughout.
 If you’re interested in producing a children’s book, for example, do bear in mind that if we have to pay out hundreds of pounds (or more) to an illustrator, we need to be able to build in enough margin through sales to justify the cost.
 On the other hand, if your book is already illustrated to a professional standard, that’s another matter!

-We’re also less likely to publish books in full colour, such as books containing colour photographs.
+We’re also less likely to publish books containing full-colour photographs.
 The simple reason?
 Printing costs more than double when printing in colour, and that can’t always be recouped through the sale price of your book.
 It depends on the idea, but when the profit margins are smaller, we need to be able to guarantee to sell more copies in order to be able to pay you royalties for your work.

 We are especially wanting to hear from authors in the categories of history, sports and music with a connection to Sheffield and the surrounding area, but we’ll take a look at anything.
 If it’s something interesting or completely offbeat that captures our imagination, no problem!